n7tae/mrefd/README.md

 sudo make install
 ```

-If, after doing the `git pull`, you see that it's downloaded a new rconfig script, it would probably be a good idea to run it before doing a `make`.
-There may be new build options of which you might want to take advantage.
+If, after doing the `git pull`, you see that it's downloaded a new example.cfg file, it would probably be a good idea to remake your mrefd.cfg file.
+There may be new options of which you might want to take advantage.

+## Other possibilities

+It should be fairly straightforward to install multiple mrefd instances on a single server.
+Make sure each instance is using a different listening port.
+Things to me aware of:

+- The reflector executable name is defined in the Makefile at the line "EXE=mrefd".
+- The configuration file is read at start-up and defined in mrefd.service file.
+Each instance would require a different service file.
+- Each instance will need its own support files with unique paths to those files.
+- Each instance will need a unique url so that each will have its own webpage.
+- It might even be possible to interlink different instances by using the loopback address, 127.0.0.1.

+This is **not** a task for a beginner!

 ## Firewall settings